usnistgov/FingerprintScannerRobot/README.md

 ## Project Contents:

+For more detailed information and usage/installation details, see the Documentation/build artifacts.

 * Circuit: contains all the files related to the robots' circuitry.
 * Code: contains all the code
     * CSSharpLibrary: contains a Visual Studio C# solution with the CSharpLibrary for controlling the NAFSTR.